10 Wishes - Please Protect the Pedestrians

 Bangkok's Sidewalks : Pedestrians, Wheelchairs, Strollers

 While walking in general is a bit of an obstacle course, it becomes truely difficult for wheelchair users and strollers.
 We have personal experience with pushing a friend in his wheelchair around town, and know first hand how difficult it can get.
 One has to continuously push the wheelchair off the pavement and pull it on again.
-Ramps are usually not present.
+Ramps are usually not present, and if they are they sometimes are a sign for motorcycles to use the sidewalk.
 Often, the only solution for moving along, is to push a wheelchair on the side of the road, with all hazards involved.

 Very few Thai people actually use strollers.
 Besides the expense, they seem to prefer to carry their children, women often positioning them on their hips.
 Foreign visitors can often be seen pushing strollers along, with the child rocking in its chair, each time the stroller moves off and up the sidewalk.
 This must each time (if the parent is not really careful) present a minor brain jolting for the little ones.
 Who knows, that is how one gets Parkinson's disease or Alzheimer's in later life?

-Provisions for wheelchairs are still quite unavailable in Bangkok.
+Provisions for wheelchairs are still lacking in Bangkok.
 Even the skytrain (BTS) and the subway (MRT) are hardly equipped.
 Both have elevators for that purpose, but we do not see them used at all, and we estimate it will take about 15 minutes before transport can be arranged that way.
-The elevators at the subway used to be available for everybody, but security concerns (everybody needs to pass through scanners) seem to have put an end to this.
-As for the skytrain, some stations still do not even have escalators installed, making negotiating six flights of stairs a hazard for elderly people, and those with a heart or lung condition.
+As for the skytrain, some stations still have few or no escalators installed, making negotiating three or even six flights of stairs too difficult for elderly people, and for those with a heart or lung condition.

-A novelty on Asoke Road.
-There are at least 3 zebra crossings, supported by a push-button, that makes the traffic lights go to red, allowing pedestrians to cross the road.
+There are at least 3 zebra crossings on Asoke road, supported by a push-button, that makes the traffic lights for passing cars go to red (after 150 seconds !), thus allowing pedestrians to cross the road.
 In true Thai fashion, a woman is crossing the road here, without using it.
 And what is worse, cars and certainly motorcycles quite blatantly neglect the red lights.
-A young woman was killed in 2014 crossing a zebra crossing on Asoke road.
+A young woman was killed a few years ago while using a zebra crossing on Asoke road.